-(D) Enrollment for dependent coverage may be made within sixty (60) days when the spouse's, ex-spouse's (who is the natural parent providing coverage), or legal guardian's-
+(D) Application for dependent coverage may be made within sixty (60) days when the spouse's, ex-spouse's (who is the natural parent providing coverage), or legal guardian's:

-1. Employer-sponsored medical, dental, or vision plan terminates or coverage by the employer is no longer offered;
+1. Employer-sponsored medical plan terminates or coverage by the employer is no longer offered;

-2. The employer contributions toward the premiums cease;
+2. The employer contributions toward the premiums cease; or